yiisoft/db/docs/en/testing.md

 ### Global testing

-To test all dbms at once, you can use the [docker-compose.yml](https://docs.docker.com/compose/compose-file/) file that is in the docs folder.
+To test all dbms at once, you can use the [docker-compose.yml](https://docs.docker.com/compose/compose-file/) file that is in the `/tests/Support/docker` folder.

 The following steps are required to run the tests: